Sherman A. Bernard: Arrest and Trial

-He pleaded guilty to one count of extortion and served his sentence during the middle 1990s in the federal prison in Montgomery, Alabama.
+He pleaded guilty to one count of extortion and was later sentenced to twenty-six months in federal prison which he served at FPC Montgomery in Montgomery, Alabama.

 Bernard recalled that he had a view of the Alabama State Capitol from the prison bus that took him daily to his job changing light bulbs and sweeping a large auditorium.
 He was released on September 20, 1996.

 Comeback

 In 1991, Bernard tried to return to the insurance commissioner's office, but he finished the primary with just under 19 percent of the vote.

 Victory instead went to James H. "Jim" Brown, the former Louisiana Secretary of State who was earlier a state senator from Ferriday in Concordia Parish in eastern Louisiana.
 Green did not seek reelection in 1991.
 After his reelection to a third term in 1999, Brown was forced in 2003 to resign the office and was sentenced to six months in the Federal Correctional Institution in Oakdale, Louisiana, for lying to an agent of the Federal Bureau of Investigation, a charge that Brown repeatedly repudiated in his book Justice Denied but one which ruined his political career.
 The Oakdale facility is where former governor Edwin Edwards spent the latter portion of his own prison sentence for racketeering.